 “As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.” – Isaiah 55:9

 God tells us that His ways are higher than our ways and His thoughts are higher than our thoughts, but yet we try to keep hold of the wheel, we try to tell God what we want, and we create and follow our own plans without seeking God first.
 We also limit God by trying to put him in a box but Jesus tells us that we can do ALL things through Christ who gives us strength (Philippians 4:13).
 If we can do ALL things then why is it so hard to see how amazing we are and the generational impact that we can have if we put him first and obey him?
 I’m preaching to myself because sometimes it is so hard for me to accept a compliment.
 It makes me uncomfortable.
 It is so hard to say “thank you” and smile.
 I’m getting much better at just saying “thank you” when someone compliments me instead of following up with a comment that diminishes their compliment.
 For example, I was wearing a beautiful dress one weekend and many people walked up to me to compliment the dress.
 I had to fight so hard to just say thank you instead of following up with “thanks, I got it for free” or “thanks.
 I haven’t worn a dress like this in a while so I’m kind of uncomfortable in it because I’m not used to dressing up anymore”.
 Trust me.
 There were many other things that popped into my mind when they were complimenting me that downplayed my greatness.
 I battle with that just as I battle with God when He gives me a big vision and I fight Him and negotiate with Him to make it smaller.
-It’s hard for me to even fathom that God would want to do something amazing through me because I can only see me, in this moment, with all my flaws.
+It’s hard for me to even fathom that God would want to do something amazing through me because I can only see me, at this moment, with all my flaws.
 I’m limiting God and limiting the potential and the impact that God wants to have in me.
 One thing that I’m learning is to take the limits off of God.
 When I look back at the times when I didn’t limit God and when I didn’t say, “I’m trusting God, but what if” things were way better.
-I had so much peace and through Christ, I was able to witness so many breakthroughs and miracles.
+I had so much peace and, through Christ, I was able to witness so many breakthroughs and miracles.

-One thing that I noticed is that I trusted God more and I believed in God’s limitless ability when I had to – when my back was against the wall or something clearly couldn’t be done in my own stress.
+One thing that I noticed is that I trusted God more and I believed in God’s limitless ability when I had to – when my back was against the wall or something clearly couldn’t be done in my own strength.
 However, in those moments when I asked God but had doubt, I lacked peace because I was focused too much on my Duke and University of Michigan education and the highlights reflected on my resume.
 When I’m focusing on me, I’m squeezing God out.
 If I’m supposed to have 100% faith in God, but yet I’m reserving 15% faith in my own abilities then I’m really only trusting God for 85%.
 That’s not 100%.
 That’s when I find myself staying up later and later trying to do more and more.
 That’s when the worry creeps in.
 That’s where the lack of peace starts to come.
 That’s when I start to look to other people to validate my ideas and to tell me how awesome I am.
 However, true peace can only be found when going deeper in a relationship with Jesus.
 True knowledge of oneself can only be found in Jesus Christ, and when I start to focus on who God is and to believe in His power, and when I take the limits off of God, that’s when I find peace and when I really soar.

 If you want more tips and resources, then check out this FREE grocery reduction challenge to help you to cut your grocery and takeout bill so you can have more money for the things you love!
 Click here to join the challenge!